willnode/engine4-src/articles/index.md

 Engine4 Has many features to get you up in the game.

-## (Basics)[basics.md]
+## Basics

-The introduction to four dimension and the library.
+Introduction to fourth dimension and the library.

-## Transformations
+## Modeling

-Learn to setup a scene and manipulate four dimensional objects.
+Learn to procedurally create a 4D object.

 ## Rendering

-Costumize how it looks, how it projected.
+Costumize how it looks, how it projecs.

 ## Physics

-Simulate four dimensional objects like the real world.
+Simulate four dimensional objects like in the real world.

 ## Scripting

-Adapt the scene, add some interactions, mix some magics.
+Adapt the scene, add some interactions, make some magics.

 ## Extras